 Skip advert

 Advertisement - Article continues below

-We found the steering to be light, but the suspension did a great job of soaking up lumps and bumps, even on the countless sections of rough or rutted highway to the west of Seoul.
-We thought refinement was excellent for something so bluff-fronted, too.
+The steering is light, and the suspension does a great job of soaking up lumps and bumps, whether we tried it on countless sections of rough or rutted highway west of Seoul in Korea or on the deeply potholed country lanes around Bedford back in the UK.
+We think refinement is excellent for something so bluff-fronted, too, with just a little wind noise around the door mirrors.

+Skip advert